-- Less hip flexion
+- Less Hip Flexion

 - How to Do Weighted Pull-ups

-- How to Progress with Weighted Pull-ups?
+- How to Progress with Weighted Pull-Ups?

-- Weighted Pull-up Routines
+- Weighted Pull-ups Workouts

 What are the Benefits of Weighted Pull-ups?

-Getting Bigger and Getting More Gains
+Get Bigger and Faster Gains

-You feel and see the progress mostly in your latissimus dorsi, middle and lower traps, posterior deltoid, rhomboideus major and minor, teres major and minor and biceps.
+The enhanced muscle hypertrophy leads to bigger muscle gains if you are consistent.
+You will feel and see this progress first and foremost in your latissimus dorsi, middle and lower traps, posterior deltoid, rhomboideus major and minor, teres major and minor and biceps.
 You will get more width but also build up more depth in your size.

 Preparing for More Advanced Techniques